RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 Go to the line in the left panel that says "SOURCE CONTROL" and click on the three dots on the right end of that line.
 An option pull down list should appear and you will move down it to the <font color=yellow>Branch</font> option.
 From the sublist that appears, select the <font color=yellow>Merge Branch</font> option.<br>
 <img src="../cicd/captures/gitmergeup2.png"  width="400">

-That will open the command bar at the top with a message to "Select a branch to merge <font color=HotPink>from</font>
+That will open the command bar at the top with a message to "Select a branch to merge <font color=HotPink>from</font><br>
 <img src="../cicd/captures/gitmergeup3.png"  width="350">

-You enter <font color=yellow>'develop'</font> in that box because you want to grab all your fine development work and bring it into the 'stage' environment for final testing.
+You enter <font color=yellow>'develop'</font> in that box because you want to grab all your fine development work and bring it into the 'stage' environment for final testing.<br>

 ### Do your testing